LibrariesHacked/librarieshacked.github.io/_posts/2019-09-27-lsoas_and_postcodes.md

 ## The data schema and LSOAs

+If some detailed aspect of each members location would be useful, what should be published?

 The data schema for membership is detailed on a [separate schema website](https://schema.librarydata.uk/membership).
 A sample record using the schema is shown below.